Mental Health at Work: Recognising Early Warning Signs

 Supporting Mental Health in the Workplace

-Mental Health Awareness Week is from the 11th – 17th May 2026.
-Each year, this awareness week highlights a specific theme, such as anxiety, loneliness, or community, to encourage national conversation and action.
+Mental Health Awareness Week takes place from 11th – 17th May 2026.
+Each year, this week focuses on a different topic, like anxiety, loneliness, or community, to help start conversations and inspire action across the country.

 Related E-Learning Courses: